Logic + control: On program construction and verification: The program with control

 \section{The program with control}

 In this section we add control to program $P_3$.
-As the result we obtain the Prolog program of \citeN{howe.king.both}.
+As the result we obtain the Prolog program of \citeN{howe.king.tcs-shorter}.
 (The predicate names differ, those in the original program are related to its operational semantics.)
-The idea is that $P_3$ with this control implements the DPLL algorithm with watched literals and unit propagation. \footnote{ However, removing a clause when a literal in it becomes true is implemented only when the literal is watched in the clause. }

-The control added to $P_3$ modifies the default Prolog selection rule (by a {\tt block} declaration), and prunes some redundant parts of the search space (by the if-then-else construct).
-So correctness and termination of $P_3$ is preserved (as we proved termination for any selection rule).
-We introduce two cases of pruning, for the first one we proved that the completeness is preserved.
-For the second one we justify completeness informally.
+The idea is that $P_3$ with this control implements the DPLL algorithm with watched literals and unit propagation. \footnote{ However, removing a clause when a literal in it becomes true is implemented only when the literal is watched in the clause. } The control added to $P_3$ modifies the default Prolog selection rule (by means of delays), and prunes some redundant parts of the search space (by the if-then-else construct).
+So correctness, termination, and occur-check freedom of $P_3$ are preserved (as the latter two properties have been proved for any selection rule).

 The first control feature to impose is delaying $sat\_cl5$ until its first or third argument is not a variable.
-This can be done by a Sicstus block declaration
+This can be done by a SICStus block declaration

-For the intended initial queries, such delaying does not lead to floundering (as shown in the previous section).
+For the intended initial queries, such delaying does not lead to floundering (as shown in Section \ref{sec:nonfloundering}).
 So the completeness of the logic program is preserved.